 Read by Ruth Golding.

 This article was posted on Saturday, December 17th, 2011 at 11:22 am and is filed under Arts and Crafts, Christmas, Christmas Poems, English, Holidays Around the World, Illustrations, Languages, Poetry, Recordings, Recordings of Poems, Santa Claus.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply